gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 ### Every node and scene should run on its own

 **If we choose to save a branch as a scene, we should be able to run it on its own without any errors**.
-This is the golden rule to foolow.
-This behavior should be atainable at each level in the scene tree.
+This is the golden rule to follow.
+This behavior should be attainable at each level in the scene tree.

 Godot's main functionality relies on its node tree, a recursive data structure: if we pick any node in the tree, this node, together with all of its children, is a complete tree in itself.
 You can see and think about it as an independent scene.